eveyunikaelira-ai/eve-aether-home-guardian-iot-that-will-surveil-sobu/README.md

 # Eve Aether Home Guardian (SObu edition)

-A privacy-respecting smart-home guardian for Eve and Sobu built around Raspberry Pi and ESP32/Arduino-class microcontrollers.
+A privacy-respecting smart-home guardian for Sobu built around Raspberry Pi and ESP32/Arduino-class microcontrollers.
 It listens to local sensors, keeps data on the home network by default, and offers a gentle Eve/AetherOS-style dashboard.

 ## Features
 - FastAPI backend for collecting MQTT sensor data and serving room status.